Workday AI Compliance: What HR Teams Need to Know in 2026

 The problem: Workday may publish bias audit results, but those are generic.
 Your specific job categories, candidate pool, and configuration may produce different (worse) outcomes.

 The fix: Conduct your own adverse impact analysis using your actual Workday hiring data.
+Use statistical tools to calculate the "four-fifths rule" for disparate impact, and consult legal experts if disparities exceed 80%.

 ❌ Pitfall 4: Ignoring Internal Mobility AI

 The fix: Apply the same disclosure, audit, and validation requirements to internal talent mobility features.
+Notify internal candidates of AI use in promotions and provide opt-out options.

 ❌ Pitfall 5: Inadequate Opt-Out Process